Russ & Sonia Godbout

 Locally Maine Sourced

-As we mentioned, our hardwood and hemlock is all sourced locally from local woodcutters in the area, here in Maine.
+As we mentioned, our hardwood, pine and hemlock is all sourced locally from local woodcutters in the area, here in Maine.

 You can deliver your logs to our facility to have made into beams or boards depending your needs.
 It is a great way to use your own trees to build what you need at a fraction of the cost!
 Learn More